Hera Pheri (film series): Phir Hera Pheri (2006)

 The trio invest the money and 21 days later realise that it was all a scam and that they are now penniless.
 To make matters worse, they do not even have possession of their bungalow, which Raju had sold off in order to arrange the last bit of money needed, and have to live in a chawl (tenement).
 Pappu shows up to the bungalow the next day to pick up his portion of the money, but is shocked to learn that Raju has left and the bungalow is now in possession of a gun collector (Dinesh Hingoo).
 Pappu is now in trouble because he had borrowed money from a lisping but dreaded gangster, Tiwari (Sharat Saxena), who will kill him if he doesn't pay up.
 He comes across Raju one day, and upon hearing of the scam pretends to be sympathetic.
 He tricks him and brings the three to his boss, telling him that they are the ones who took the money.
 Tiwari threatens them and tells them they have to come up with the money or else they will die.
 As they are being taken home by some of Tiwari's goons, the three manage to escape.
 Raju, Shyam and Baburao are about to leave the city when Raju remembers that he owes money to a woman named Anjali (Rimi Sen).
 The three head over to her house and are surprised to find that she is Pappu's sister.
 Tiwari's goons show up and kidnap Anjali because Pappu has not returned the money.
 Feeling guilty that he is the one who got Anjali in trouble, Raju decides that he will go to Tiwari and try to get her freed.
 Shyam and Baburao refuse to leave without them and decide to stay as well.
-The three go back to Tiwari to ask him to release Anjali, and Tiwari tells them to bring the money, releasing Anjali.
+The three go back to Tiwari to ask him to release Anjali, and Tiwari tells them to bring the money in order to release Anjali.